-Tan et al. (1995, 1999b) propose a camera motion estimation method based on the physical model of the camera and 3-D coordinate transforms.
+Tan et al. [56, 57] propose a camera motion estimation method based on the physical model of the camera and 3-D coordinate transforms.
 The camera operation is modeled as a combination of rotations about the three axes and a translation of the coordinates.
 The zoom operation is modeled as a scaling function of object projection onto the image plane.
 The object is assumed to be a rigid body.
-Under the assumptions that (1) the rotations are small (or a high-sampling rate), and (2) the translation is minimal (or a high-sampling rate), the model can be reduced to a 6-paramter one.
+Under the assumptions that (1) the rotations are small (or a high sampling rate), and (2) the translation is minimal (or a high sampling rate), the model can be reduced to a 6-paramter one.

-In Tan et al. (1995), the parameters are initially estimated using four pairs of pixel correspondences, and then refined using a recursive algorithm (the Kalman filter).
-In Tan et al. (1999b), motion vectors of compressed video are used as correspondences.
-The mean and variance of the estimated prediction error are calculated.
+In [56], the parameters are initially estimated using 4 pairs of pixel correspondences, and then refined using a recursive algorithm (the Kalman filter).
+In [57], motion vectors of compressed video are used as correspondences.
+The mean and variance of the estimated prediction error is calculated.
 Motion vectors that fall beyond a certain range are declared as outliers, and are excluded in the next iteration of the parameter estimation process.
 Experiments show that usually 2 or 3 iterations are sufficient for convergence.
-A simplified and faster version of the above algorithm, which is a 3-parameter one, considers only pan, tilt, and zoom factors (Tan et al., 1999b).
-In this case a closed-form solution exists for the estimation of the three parameters.
+A simplified and faster version of the above algorithm, which is a 3-parameter one, considers only pan, tilt, and zoom factors [57].
+In this case a closed form solution exists for the estimation of the three parameters.
 Note that this simplified model takes out the perspective distortion factors in the original model, so that the scene is assumed to be planer, which is approximately true when the object is far away from the camera.

-Tse and Baker (1991) model global motion with two parameters, a zoom factor and a 2-D pan factor.
+Tse and Baker [59] model global motion with two parameters, a zoom factor and a 2-D pan factor.
 The camera is modeled as a projective plane and the motion of the camera is small between frames, hence the pan effect is a displacement of objects in successive frames.
 The method assumes that motion vectors are mainly caused by global motion.
 Removing motion vectors that are not consistent with the estimated motion helps refine the estimation.
-This method is similar to the simplified model in Tan et al. (1999b).
+This method is similar to the simplified model in [57].

-Taniguchi et al. (1997) estimate camera motion to reconstruct panoramic icons for video browsing purposes.
+Taniguchi, et al. [58] estimate camera motion to reconstruct panoramic icons for video browsing purposes.
 They use simple pan and tilt to model camera operations and use the least square error method to estimate the camera motions.
 They propose several criteria to validate the estimated parameters as follows: duration (the camera motion lasts for more than a specific period of time), smoothness of the camera operation, and goodness of fit (MSE minimized by camera operation compensation should be significantly smaller).

-Bergen et al. (1992) propose a hierarchical motion estimation framework in which various motion models can be used.
+Bergen et al. [6] propose a hierarchical motion estimation framework in which various motion models can be used.
 The affine model is a 6-parameter motion model that is suitable for situations where the camera is far away from the background.
-Meng and Chang (1996) use it for camera motion estimation.
+Meng and Chang [36] use it for camera motion estimation.
 The idea is to minimize the estimated motion and the compensated one in the least square error sense.
 Pan and zoom factors can be derived using the six estimated parameters.
-Patti et al.

-(1997) also use this affine model for dominant global motion estimation in the application of extracting high-quality stills from interlaced video.
+Patti et al. [43] also use this affine model for dominant global motion estimation in the application of extracting high quality stills from interlaced video.

-4.2.3.
+c.
 Camera operation estimation based on dominant motion